MESH-Research/invenio-stats-dashboard/README.md

 3. **Usage deltas**: Daily counts for the number of views and downloads for records and files in the community/instance.
 These are based on the indexed usage events.
 4. **Usage snapshots**: Daily cumulative total counts of views and downloads for records and files in the community/instance as of a given date.

-Each aggregation document includes a breakdown of subcounts based on a variety of metadata fields.
+Each aggregation document includes a breakdown of subcounts based on a configurable list of metadata fields.
+By default, the following metadata fields are used:

+- "metadata.resource_type"
+- "access.status"
+- "metadata.languages"
+- "metadata.subjects"
+- "metadata.publisher"
+- "custom_fields.journal:journal.title"
+- "metadata.rights"
+- "metadata.funding.funder"
+- "metadata.creators.affiliations"
+- "metadata.contributors.affiliations"
+- "files.entries.ext"

+This allows on-the-fly display and reporting of any aggregated metrics broken down by any of these metadata fields.

 Each aggregation is stored in a separate set of indices, one index per year, with a common alias to facilitate easy searching across all years.
-Each index includes both over-arching numbers for the community/instance and broken-down subcounts based on record metadata fields such as resource type, access right, language, affiliation, funder, subject, publisher, and periodical.
+Each index includes daily documents with over-arching numbers for the InvenioRDM instance, as well as daily documents for each community.
+Each daily document includes broken-down subcounts based on record metadata fields such as resource type, access right, language, affiliation, funder, subject, publisher, and periodical.

 With record deltas and record snapshots, there is an additional question about what to consider the "start" of a record's lifetime for the sake of the aggregation.
 In some cases it may be most useful to consider when records are actually added to a community/instance.
 But we